anatoo/tmux-compose/README.md

 root: ./

 windows:
-  # Window names and commands to run
+  # Window name and commands to run
   editor: vim
-  server: npm run dev
+  dev: npm run dev
 ```

 Run the following command to start the session in same directory.